 Over the Door Toiletry Holder

-A spray bottle is another handy little item that I refuse to travel without.
-We, actually, use ours a lot at home too.
-I pack it empty, and then when we arrive at our destination, I fill it with water.
-Then, I can use it to get the wrinkles out of cotton clothes.
-I also use it to get my son’s hair to lay flat in the mornings.
-It also is helpful for things like cleaning kids’ hands and cleaning up spills, especially on clothing.
+A spray bottle is another handy little item that I always take on trips.
+Pack it empty, and then when you arrive at your destination, fill with water.
+It will take wrinkles out of cotton clothes.
+It is also helpful for things like cleaning up spills, especially on clothing and kids’ hands.

 Plastic Desk Organizer

 A lapdesk is another crucial item to have if you are traveling with kids, especially on long road trips.
-The one we have is one that I made for my son.
-I made a small pillow and then attached it to the bottom of a small cookie sheet.
-It is the perfect size for him to hold in his car seat.
+A small cookie sheet with a pillow attached to the bottom is the perfect size for younger kids to use while in a car seat.
 Because it is metal, magnets will stick to it.
-The lip on the tray keeps cars, crayons, and other things from rolling off of it.
-It is great for kids to draw on, use as a table for playing with toys, or to hold a DVD player or other electronic device.
-I recently made one for my niece for an upcoming trip.
-Best thing I’ve ever made!
+The lip on the tray keeps cars, crayons, and other toys from rolling off of it.
+Kids can also use it to hold a DVD player or other electronic device.

-Trash bags are another thing that I pack extras of because you never know when you will need them.
-They, of course, work well to use to gather up trash while in the car during road trips.
-They are also handy to store wet or messy clothes.
-You can turn them into ponchos in a pinch.
-If you don’t want to sit on wet seats, you can put them down to sit on.
-On those occasions that I have forgotten to pack the laundry bag, I use a trash bag to hold dirty clothes.
+Trash bags are another thing that I pack when traveling because you never know when you will need them.
+Like Ziploc bags, they are very versatile.
+Use them for trash while in the car during road trips.
+Store wet or messy clothes in them.
+In a pinch, you can turn them into ponchos.
+Keep you bottoms dry by sitting on them instead of wet benches or seats.
+Forget your laundry bag?
+Use a trash bag to hold dirty clothes.
 They are also nice to have in the car in the event that someone gets sick.

-Wet wipes are one of those things that most people who are not parents never seem to have, but most parents never seem to be without!
-They are a wonderful travel item because they are compact to carry, and they are so useful.
-They can clean up a spill quickly, help cool off a hot face, and slow a nose bleed.
-I’ve also used them to wipe off a dirty stadium seat, apply a temporary tattoo, and wipe my hands when I didn’t have any napkins.
-My son tends to get car sick, so I always make sure I have them when we are on road trips, just in case!
+Wet wipes are one of those things that parents always have on hand.
+They are a must-have unconventional travel item because they are compact to carry and are so useful.
+They can quickly clean up a spill, cool off a hot face, and slow a nose bleed.
+Use them to wipe off a dirty stadium seat, apply a temporary tattoo, and wipe your hands on when you don’t have any napkins.
+They make cleaning up after someone gets sick easy too.

-For those who don’t know, a receiving blanket is a small, lightweight baby blanket.
-I believe that every parent should carry one at all times, regardless of how old your children are.
-I feel so strongly about this that I wrote a whole article on the uses for receiving blankets.
-My mom laughs at me every time she sees my receiving blanket that I carry.
-However, it is the #1 most versatile item that I know of.
-I can use it for so many things!
-It can be a blanket, a pillow, a sun shade, or a napkin.
-You can even use it as a sling or a bandage in a medical emergency.
+A receiving blanket is the #1 most versatile item that I know of.
+It is therefore, one of my must-have unconventional travel items.
+I believe every parent should have one when traveling, regardless of how old your kids are.
+It can be a blanket, a pillow, a sun shade, or even a napkin.
+You can use it as a sling or a bandage in a medical emergency.
 Plus, because it is small, it can roll up tight and takes up very little space.
-I usually carry mine in my purse.
-You can find these at Target or any other store that carries baby items.
+For more ideas, read my other uses for receiving blankets.
+Find these at Target or any other store that carries baby items.

 Sirius XM Radio

-So, there you have it: my top 11 must-have unconventional travel items.
-These things are all very useful, both for planned and unplanned events.
+These must-have unconventional travel items are all very useful, both for planned and unplanned events.
 Most are compact and easy to pack.
-While I don’t always use every one of these must-have items on every trip, I rarely travel without them.
+While I don’t always use every one of them on every trip, I rarely travel without them.
 Part of having a successful trip is being prepared for the unexpected.
-These items help me to be better prepared when things go awry!
-I hope you will be better prepared for your next trip with these must-have unconventional travel items.
+These items help me be prepared when things go awry!
+I hope these must-have unconventional travel items help you be better prepared for your next trip.
 Happy travels!